pappasam/lightning-talks/README.md

 # NYC Python Meetup Lightning Talks

-This is a repository of Sam Roeca's lightning talks from the NYC Python meetup.
+This is a repository of Samuel Roeca's lightning talks from the NYC Python meetup.